Calibrating Verbalized Confidence with Self-Generated Distractors: Experiments

-\myparagraph{Inference Budget.} As our methods and several baseline methods ($K$-VC, SC, SC-VC) operate on a variable inference-time budget, we control this budget at $K=10$.
-For \method, we use 5 samples for self-consistency and 5 distractors for normalized verbalized confidence.
+\myparagraph{Inference Budget.} As our methods and several baselines ($K$-VC, SC, SC-VC) operate on a variable inference-time budget, we control this budget at $K=10$.
+For \method, we use 5 samples for self-consistency and 5 distractors for normalized verbalized confidence; we show robustness to the budget split for various budgets in Appendix~\ref{app:budget-hyperparameters} and thus recommend an equal split for simplicity.